mathewjowens/mathewjowens.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a Professor of Space Physics in the [Department of Meteorology](https://research.reading.ac.uk/meteorology/ "Department of Meteorology") and a member of the [Space and Atmospheric Electricity Group (SPATE)](https://research.reading.ac.uk/met-spate/).
+I am the Research Division Lead for [Earth Observations and Space](https://www.reading.ac.uk/research/themes/theme-environment/rd-earth-observation-and-space).

 I am currently an associate editor for [Solar Physics](https://link.springer.com/journal/11207).
 My primary research interests are:

  * The heliospheric magnetic field